 The Paoli House is an 1870s era structure registered as a state historical site.
 The building has served as a stagecoach stop, restaurant, bar, boarding house, residence, art store, and retail shop.
 Today, the Paoli House is home to One Oak Bicycle and two private apartments.

 The Paoli Backyard was at one time a tillable farm field supporting the occupants of the Paoli House.
-Today, it is an acre greenspace that includes a well preserved 1870s vintage smokehouse.
+Today, it is an acre greenspace that includes a well preserved mid-1800s vintage smokehouse.
 In the future, the Backyard may be available as a venue for select events.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.